 Although harmless, most people don't appreciate a white film on these household items.
 Many customers install a water softener unit.
 In terms of cleaning hard water spots, there are several cleaning products on the market made specifically for its removal.
 A "green" alternative is warm vinegar.
 Soaking in vinegar can help dissolve the spots.
 Make sure you rinse the items carefully after the vinegar "bath" before using them.
 This method is less practical for shower doors.
 In the case of shower doors, prevention is the best medicine.
 Wipe down the doors with a sponge or towel after every shower.

 Many people are surprised when they see their water use in gallons per day.
-On average, Soquel Creek Water District customers use about 70 gallons per person, per day while conserving households use about 53 gallons per person, per day or less.
+On average, Soquel Creek Water District customers use about 50 gallons per person, per day.
 If your meter detects 24 hours of continuous water use, we will notify you to check for leaks.
 Outdoor irrigation have a large impact on your water use, as well as your household's fixtures, appliances and water use habits.
 To help you understand how your household is using its water, sign up for a free Water Wise Housecall and get a customized meter read report and survey of your fixtures and landscape to see where you could save more water.

 Many of our customers are working hard to do their part and protect our community's water supply by using water efficiently.
 We thank you for your efforts and the difference they make while we continue actively searching for new sources of water.
 Read your monthly water bill and know how many gallons, on average, your household uses daily.
-If you're already using 75 gallons per person per day, or less, you're doing great and will likely stay under your water budget when they take effect in early 2015 under the new CONSERVATIONplus program.
+If you're already using 50 gallons per person per day, or less, you're doing great!

 You may get some inspiring ideas from your friends and neighbors who have generously shared the many creative ways they have made water conservation a daily way of life.